 - i.
-Registration Form/Anmeldeformular (you can often print and fill the form in advance from your citizens office's website)
+Valid Passport (not a driving license)

 - ii.
-Valid Passport (not a driving license)
+Visa (if applicable)

 - iii.
-Visa (if applicable)
+Proof of residence certificate from your landlord (Wohnungsgeberbestätigung)

 - iv.
-Proof of residence certificate from your landlord (Wohnungsgeberbestätigung)

-- v.
 Marriage Certificate (if applicable)

-2.3.1 Residents' Office Contact Details
+2.4 Residents' Office Contact Details

-You can track down the office responsible for your district on this website - Einwohnermeldeamt (only valid for people living in Hamburg) by just entering your postcode & address.
+You can track down the office responsible for your district here-Einwohnermeldeamt (only valid for people living in Hamburg) by just checking with your postcode & address.
 There are normally several offices in different locations in the city.
 Since, you don't really have to register at the nearest office, it is much better to go to an office further away if the appointments there are available earlier.

-Appointments can either be booked online or by phone.
+Appointments can either be booked online (preferred) or by phone.
 Scan the QR code to make an appointment online (website available in German only).